applause/applause/readme.md

 ## License ##

-As long as not otherwise noted (e.g. third-party libraries), all files of the Applauce project are licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html).
+As long as not otherwise noted (e.g. third-party libraries), all files of the Applause project are licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html).

 ## Code of Conduct / Development Guidelines ##